-Qwest breaks down network stovepipes by our any-access approach to services such as Internet, MPLS VPN, VoIP and integrated ATM/FR.
+emerging services, such as Ethernet transport.
+Qwest breaks down network stovepipes by our any access approach to services such as Internet, MPLS VPN VoIP, and integrated ATM/FR.

 Qwest has engineered each of these access methods to enable true convergence by providing the right QoS to the specific application.

-Figure highlights the advantages of Qwest's end-to-end network architecture.
+highlights the advantages of Qwest's end-to-end network architecture.

-On the Qwest converged network, our Private MPLS core provides the data transport for all of our data services.
-Edge-provided services are layered onto the MPLS core to support private VPNs, Internet services, VoIP and Public Switched Telephone Network (PSTN) connections.
+On the Qwest converged network, our Private MPLS-only core network provides the data transport for all of our data services.
+Edge-provided services are layered onto the MPLS core to support private VPNs, Internet services, VoIP, and Public Switched Telephone Network (PSTN) connections.

-Qwest integrates traditionally isolated ATM/FR services to provide flexible access to all of Qwest's IP-based services such as Internet, private IP VPNS and VoIP.
-Qwest's ATM/FR interconnections to ILECs extend our reach to deliver traditional data or IP services throughout the Continental U.S. (CONUS).
-Qwest's interconnections to international ATM and FR suppliers to offer Agencies global access to the Qwest converged core.
+Qwest integrates traditionally isolated ATM/FR services to provide flexible access to all of Qwest's IP-based services such as Internet, private IP VPNs, and VoIP.
+Qwest's ATM/FR interconnections to ILECs extend our reach to deliver traditional data or IP services throughout the continental United States.
+Qwest's interconnections to international ATM and FR alliances extend our reach to offer Agencies global access to the Qwest converged core.

 Agencies can benefit from the rich set of converged communication applications that are enabled by the Qwest network architecture.
-A combination of TDM switches, VoIP switches, service platforms and signaling nodes work in concert to deliver Networx services to Agencies.
-For example, toll-free calls placed from a VoIP phone, a local Plain Old Telephone Service (POTS) phone, and a Private Branch Exchange (PBX) using ISDN PRI are processed by the same Service Control Point (SCP).
+A combination of TDM switches, VoIP switches, service platforms, and signaling nodes work in concert to deliver Networx services to Agencies.
+For example, toll-free calls placed from a VoIP phone, a local POTS phone, and a Private Branch Exchange (PBX) using ISDN PRI are processed by the same Service Control Point).
 Qwest strives to provide a consistent experience by building a service once and allowing Agencies to choose the type of access best suited for their needs.
-Qwest is currently implementing the capability to extend feature control from the traditional telephone handset to a more feature rich and user friendly Graphical User Interface (GUI) for voice services.
+Qwest is currently implementing the capability to extend feature control from the traditional telephone handset to a more feature-rich and user-friendly graphical user interface for voice services.

+All switches

-All switches are connected to each other via multiple, redundant paths to ensure service availability and reliability.
-The network uses a state-of-the-art dynamic cal routing system and is able to re-route and deliver a call through any other path in the event of a failed network path.
-Access into the long-distance switches can be accomplished via the
+are connected to each other via multiple, redundant paths to ensure service availability and reliability.
+The network uses a state-of-the-art dynamic call routing system and is able to re-route and deliver a call through any other in the event of a failed network path.